jooray/ollama-like-venice/README.md

 Also, make sure you are using http, not https.

 Then click on the arrows icon, which will verify the connection.
 If everything is ok, you should see the new models under new chat - the models are
-"llama-3.1-405b-akash-api", "hermes-2-theta-web", "dogge-llama-3-70b".
+"llama-3.1-405b-akash-api", "dolphin-2.9.2-qwen2-72b", "hermes-2-theta-web", "nous-hermes-8-web"

-Hermes-2-theta has access to web search, llama-3.1-405b is the currently best open model.
+The *-web models have access to web search, llama-3.1-405b is the currently best open model.
+Dolphin is the most uncensored model.

-Note that you can also access web through "#" command in open-webui prompt.
+Note that you can also access web through "#" command in open-webui prompt, in this case web search is faciliated by open-webui, not venice.

 ## Setting up continue.dev